 12.30pm to 3.30pm

-Children can choose from a main meal, a vegetarian meal or, on most days, a jacket potato.
+Children can choose from a main meal, a vegetarian meal or a jacket potato.

 Watch our School Video